Cleju20/Tide/README.md

 # Tide
-Terminal Insanity Desktop Environment - Created for Kali Linux
+Terminal Insanity Desktop Environment - Created for usage in Kali Linux

 Important:-
 Tide is best run as an administrator using ‘sudo python3 Tide.py’.